peter88213/mdnovhelp-en/source/tools_menu.rst

 With **Tools > Daily progress log** you can open the progress log viewer in a pop-up window.
-If the window is already open, this command will update the actual word count.
+While the log viewer window is open, the actual word count is automatically updated.